Q and A

 Interactions will depend on the individual drugs in your PEP.
 This can also be checked on the Liverpool University HIV drug interaction website.

-Does alcohol, weed or cigarettes affect PEP?
+29. Does food, drink, alcohol, weed or cigarettes affect PEP?

 There are no interactions between alcohol, weed or cigarettes and the drugs used in PEP.